sebsassi/zebradm/README.md

 ```
 Note the `-std=c++20` needed to enable the C++20 features required by the library, unless your compiler defaults to C++20.

-If the transverse Radon transform is not needed, the class `zebra::IsotropicTransverseAngleIntegrator` is provided.
+If the transverse Radon transform is not needed, the class `zebra::IsotropicAngleIntegrator` is provided.
 If an anisotropic response to recoils is needed, corresponding anisotropic classes are also provided.